saishackclub/projects-archive/Introduction to Web Development/Section_1/Lesson_1_Intro_to_HTML.md

 Now that we've made some changes, let's save the file.
 To do this, we can go to File > Save or press `Command + S` on your keyboard.

 Now, let's view the page.
-To do this, go to your Finder and open up the `build-your-own-website` folder.
+To do this, go to your Finder and open up the `website-starter` folder.
 You should see a file called `index.html`.
 Double-click on it to open it up in your browser.
 You should see the changes that you made!

 ## A quick note about HTML